 One way to power through moments when you feel your willpower waning is to ask a simple question: “How am I going to feel afterwards?”
 Just sit in that question for a full minute.
 How will you feel if you postpone that meeting with your boss or skip a practice or crush the late night brownies?

-When Kobe Bryant was 12, he decided he wanted to give up on basketball after showing little promise in the sport.
+When the late, great Kobe Bryant was 12, he decided he wanted to give up on basketball after showing little promise in the sport.
 But when he read about how Michael Jordan had gotten cut from his basketball team once and was able to use that failure as motivation, Kobe decided to follow suit.
 He chose to outwork everyone around him, which meant no matter how bored or how tired of practice he became, he’d never quit.
 He knew if he skipped a practice, he would feel terrible.
 This brings to mind infamous basketball coach Bobby Knight’s saying: “The will to win is not nearly as important as the will to prepare to win.”
 Kobe always knew the answer to “how will you feel if you skip practice?”
-So much so that, thanks to his tremendous willpower, he has practically assured himself a spot in the NBA Hall-of-Fame.

 Thinking of this from a work perspective, if you keep delaying a meeting with your boss in which you have to deliver bad news, you might feel a bit of instant relief, but the meeting will still need to happen and there will be an underlying feeling of dread.
 If you take time to think through how you will feel after the meeting is over, you will get a glimpse of the tremendous satisfaction you would feel.
 As Gretchen Rubin, author of “The Happiness Project” says, “Procrastinating just makes it harder; getting difficult calls or emails done as quickly as possible gives a big boost of relieved energy.”